-Arthur Labinjo-Hughes: National inquiry into his death
+Arthur Labinjo-Hughes: National inquiry into boy's death

 The education secretary announced "a single, national review of Arthur's death to identify where we must learn from this terrible case".

+This "upgrades" the existing local review, launched shortly after Arthur's death in June 2020, a statement from the Department for Education said.

-He has asked inspectors in social care, health, police and probation to urgently investigate the safeguarding agencies in Solihull to whom Arthur was known.
+Mr Zahawi has also asked inspectors in social care, health, police and probation to urgently investigate the safeguarding agencies in Solihull to whom Arthur was known.

+He said: "Arthur's murder has shocked and appalled the nation.
+I am deeply distressed by this awful case and the senseless pain inflicted on this poor boy, who has been robbed of the chance to live his life."

+Mr Zahawi is expected to make a statement to the House of Commons on Arthur's case on Monday.